rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/2-outer-loop-features.md

     git push
     ```

+# Apply and Materialize in our pipelines

+We don't want to manually apply new feature changes and materialize our data, so we will add steps in our pipelines to make sure this is done automatically.

-# Automatically apply new changes
+## Automatically apply new changes

+To apply new changes to our feature store, we can add a step to our Continous Training pipeline to see if there has been any change to our features before we start training.

-# Automatically materialize new data
+## Automatically materialize new data

+Bake into ETL pipeline

 Feast is now fully set up and working in your MLOps environment!